meteorfox/performance-engineering/CONTRIBUTING.md

 [M. McGrana's Services engineering reading list](https://github.com/mmcgrana/services-engineering) This reading list tries to aggregate a curated list of performance engineering articles of high quality content.
-One goal of this reading list is to minimize duplication of concepts and ideas in performance engineering.
+One goal of this reading list is to make a distinction between theory/methodology and systems/tools/frameworks in performance engineering.

 Suggestions are welcome to this reading list.